JacobTate/liri-bot/README.md

 Functions:

 - spotify-this-song,
+(when a song is entered if runs thruogh the spotify api and displays infomation on the song)

 - movie-this,
+(when a movie is entered the runs through the omdb api and displays infomation on the movie)

 - concert-this
+(when a band/singer name is entered the runs through the bandsintown api and displays infomation on the band/singer)

 After You enter a function You will be pormped to enter a value.